keithalewis/math/bsmbs.md

 My reading of "the stream $c$" is the stream of stock dividends.
 Ross was in the equity world at the time and assumed a jump in stock price corresponded to a dividend payment.
 This is an untenable definition.
-Stocks "jump" by an integral multiple of tick size and from market close to market open with no associated cash flow.
+Stocks "jump" by integral multiple of tick size and from market close to market open with no associated cash flow.
 Fixed income instruments are defined by their coupon cash flows.

-Replacing $c$ with cash flows $(C_t)$ received at time $t$ associated with owning an instrument leads to an even more powerful theory.
+Replacing $c$ with cash flows $(C_t)$ received at time $t$ associated with owning instruments leads to an even more powerful theory.

 Every arbitrage-free model of prices $(X_t)$ and cash flows $(C_t)$ has the form
 $$